The snow is falling, gifts are being wrapped and a strange green creature is gnawing at your face—that's right, it's the winter holidays!

-Apparently at some point there was a debate whether John McClain and Die Hard really belong as a holiday movie, to which I say, see the above quote.
+Apparently, at some point there was a debate over whether John McClane and Die Hard really belong as a holiday movie, to which I say, see the above quote.

-And if you don't sarcastically call your dad Hans Gruber at some point, what are you even doing with your life?
+And if you don't sarcastically call your dad Hans Gruber at some point during the family meal, what are you even doing with your life?